8 Ways to Spring Clean Your Finances

 We get it.
 When it comes to our debt, sometimes it's easier—and less stressful—to do the equivalent of sticking masking tape on our "check engine" light rather than looking underneath the hood.
 But getting a big-picture look at your debt situation can help you make more informed, empowered choices.

-To start, tally up your debt.
+To start, add up your debt.
 This might include credit card debt, medical bills, personal loans, student debt, a car loan, and what have you.
 Start by doing a tally on how much debt you have, the monthly payments, and the interest rates.
-Check to see if any are in
+Check to see if any are in debt collections.

 6. Contribute to savings account

-The good news is there is a way to improve your financial situation.
+The good news is there is a way to turn your financial situation around.
 How?
 By contributing to a savings account.
 Commit to stashing away some money a few months here and there.
 To put things on cruise control, set up an automated savings plan.
 For instance, save $5 a week.
 Over a year's time, guess what?
 You've accumulated $260 in savings.
 Aim for $20 a week, and you'll find a sweet little cash cushion of $1,040.

 7. Set up an emergency fund